BIMCoderLiang/LNLib/README.md

 ## Introduction
-**LNLib is a C++ NURBS Basic Algorithm Library.** <br/>These algorithms are primary referenced from [The NURBS Book 2nd Edition](https://link.springer.com/book/10.1007/978-3-642-97385-7). <br/>The APIs are re-designed to make it more friendly to users.
+**LNLib is a C++ NURBS Algorithms Library.** <br/>These algorithms are primary referenced from [The NURBS Book 2nd Edition](https://link.springer.com/book/10.1007/978-3-642-97385-7). <br/>The APIs are re-designed to make it more friendly to users.

 ## Features
 Basic Elements: